 How to Use Pee Pads to Potty Train Your Dog?

-Finding the best pee pads for dogs is just the first step, the next one is to know how to use right:
+Finding the best pee pads for dogs is just the first step, the next one is to know how to use them right:

 - Pick an appropriate pad size and indoor location.

 - Place the pad away from your dog’s bed, food, and water.
 Most animals will resist going to the bathroom in a place that’s close to where they sleep and eat.